-Election to Project Based Wait List
+Election to Project-Based Waiting List

-When a family is selected from the Wait List and has entered the Pre-move Counseling Program, BRHP will offer placement on the Project-Based Wait List.
-The Project-Based Wait List will be used to fill Project-Based vacancies, as well as other Thompson-created units for which BRHP is responsible for filling vacancies, with families who have completed all required workshops, but who have not yet been referred for tenant-based voucher eligibility.
+When a family is selected from the Thompson tenant-based Wait List and has entered the Premove Counseling Program, BRHP will offer placement on the Project-Based Wait List.
+The Project-Based Wait List will be used to fill Project-Based vacancies, as well as other Thompsoncreated units for which BRHP is responsible for filling vacancies, with families who have completed all required workshops, but who have not yet been referred for tenant-based voucher eligibility.
 When a family is selected from the Project-Based Wait List, BRHP will conduct the eligibility process outlined below.